 If fewer than 24 credit hours of college work have been completed at previous institutions, an official high school or home school transcript and official ACT or SAT scores are required as well.
-For admission, these transfer applicants must have minimum ACT enhanced scores of: Composite 21, English 21, and Math 21 (minimum SAT scores of: Critical Reading 490 and Math 490).
+For admission, these transfer applicants must have minimum ACT enhanced scores of 21 Composite, 21 English, and 21 Math or minimum SAT scores of 490 Critical Reading and 490 Math.

 Transfer applicants who are not in compliance with the above criteria may be required to take the English and/or Math Assessment and referred to the Admissions Committee, which, with the approval of the Vice President for Academics, will rule on acceptance into Aquinas College.
 If the Admissions Committee rules to accept the applicant, the letter of acceptance becomes the legal contract, and any conditions specified therein must be met for a student to continue in subsequent semesters.
+Students admitted on academic probation will be required to successfully complete IDS 106 College Learning in the Dominican Tradition in their first semester of attendance.

 When a transfer applicant's transcripts have been received, a transfer credit evaluation will be completed and then sent to the student.
-Transfer credit will not become a permanent part of the student's academic record until the student matriculate.
+Transfer credit will not become a permanent part of the student's academic record until the student matriculates.
 (See pages 19-20 for explanations of transfer credit.)

-Transfer students who will be entering at the freshman level (fewer than 24 hours of college credit) are required to take IDS 106, College Learning in the Dominican Tradition.
+Transfer students who will be entering at the freshman level (fewer than 24 hours of college credit) are required to take IDS 106 College Learning in the Dominican Tradition.

-International Students are accepted under the same admission requirements as outlined under the Admission Requirements section of this Catalog.
-In addition to the regular admission requirements, international applicants must satisfy the special requirements for students whose native language is not English.
-These requirements include the following:
+International Students are accepted under the same admission requirements outlined above for first-time freshman and transfer student applicants.
+In addition to the regular admission requirements, international applicants must satisfy the following requirements.